thatblindgeye/ConditionTracker/ConditionTracker/README.md

   - `markerName` (_string_ or _null_): Can link the condition to a token marker in your campaign's token marker set. "null" is reserved for when you do not wish to link a condition to a token marker.
   - `description` (_array of strings_): An optional array that describes the condition in more detail, such as any effects that apply.

-- **Config**: An object where the ConditionTracker Config character ID is stored, as well as the contents of each 'tab' in the character's bio and which tab is currently active.
+- **Config**: An object where the ConditionTracker Config character ID is stored, as well as the contents of each 'tab' in the character's bio, which tab is currently active, and the `showTooltip` state which determine's each token's `show_tooltip` property.

 ## Basic Syntax